pivot-access-ltd/bma-offline-docs/src/how-to-create-custom-images-5104.md

 Only datastores may be configured using the devices available on the system.
 The first 9 partitions of the disk are reserved for VMware ESXi operating system usage.

+[note]
-Also, VMware does not support cloning boot devices - you may run into issues triggered by non-unique UUID.
+**WARNING**: VMware does not support cloning boot devices - you may run into issues triggered by non-unique UUID.
 This may lead to data corruption on VMFS datastores when using cloned boot devices.
+[/note]

 #### Known networking limitations